 Recommended wildland trips in october

-Planning a trip to Yosemite in October can overwhelming as you try to keep up with the weather, current conditions, and road closures that could impact your trip.
-But you can bypass all the headache by booking a trip with Wildland Trekking and go with one of our expert guides who will show you around and take care of all the pesky logistics.
+Planning a trip to Yosemite in October can be overwhelming as you try to keep up with the weather, current conditions, and road closures that could impact your trip.
+But you can bypass all the headaches by booking a trip with Wildland Trekking and going with one of our expert guides, who will show you around and take care of all the pesky logistics.
 All of our trips are all-inclusive, so you don’t have to worry about lodging, meals, itineraries, or anything else besides having fun.
-We put on a variety of trips from full blown backpacking in the high country to camping at a base camp or staying in hotels.
-Feel free to explore all the trips we offer in Yosemite in October, but here are a few we picked out especially for this month.
+We put on a variety of trips, from full-blown backpacking in the high country to camping at a base camp or staying in hotels.
+Feel free to explore all the trips we offer in Yosemite in October, but here are a few we picked out, especially for this month.

-Grand Canyon of Tuolumne: If you want to be adventurous and do a backpacking trip in October in Yosemite, this is the trip for you.
-This 5-day through hike beginning in Tuolumne Meadows and ending at Camp 32 in the White Wolf area miles down the canyon travels through the deepest gorge in the park and will take you passed some of the most stunning scenery around.
-While this trip runs in early summer as well, it is ideal for October as they are fewer people on the trail and the fall colors are just gorgeous.
+Grand Canyon of Tuolumne: If you want to be adventurous and make a backpacking trip in October in Yosemite, this is the trip for you.
+This 5-day through hike, beginning in Tuolumne Meadows and ending at Camp 32 in the White Wolf area miles down the canyon, travels through the deepest gorge in the park and will take you past some of the most stunning scenery.
+While this trip also runs in early summer, it is ideal for October as fewer people are on the trail, and the fall colors are gorgeous.

-Best of Yosemite Inn Based Tour: Choose a luxurious but alpine style stay while still getting to experience the hiking and sights that Yosemite has to offer.
-On this 5-day tour, you’ll stay a cozy lodge with wonderful meals after long days of exploring the park.
-The trip includes a variety of popular hikes and lesser known gems so that you get the full taste of what Yosemite has to offer and can come back to a warm bed and comfortable room in the evening to look over the day’s pictures or just relax with a cup of tea or hot coco.
+Best of Yosemite Inn-Based Tour: Choose a luxurious but alpine-style stay while still getting to experience the hiking and sights that Yosemite has to offer.
+On this 5-day tour, you’ll stay in a cozy lodge with wonderful meals after long days of exploring the park.
+The trip includes a variety of popular hikes and lesser-known gems so that you get the full taste of what Yosemite has to offer and can come back to a warm bed and comfortable room in the evening to look over the day’s pictures or relax with a cup of tea or hot cocoa.